 Practice open access

 This page mainly refers to open access publishing as it relates to journal articles.
-Information on open access publishing for other formats is in development.

 There are two ways to make articles available in open access, commonly referred to as Green and Gold open access.

 The author takes the initiative to make their article published in a subscription journal openly available by placing a version of it online in an open repository, often referred to as self-archiving.

 Generally speaking, in academic publishing, there are three “versions” of the article: